-Regularly Check Your Outlook For Any Updates
+Regularly Check Your Outlook For Updates

-- Open the Microsoft Outlook application on your desktop.
+- Open the Microsoft Outlook application.

 - Click "Account "on the File menu.